The ICE Deportation Process Explained: What You Must Know Now

 Descripción de la Imagen

-• Exploring available defenses: Various defenses may apply to your unique circumstances, including asylum claims based on persecution, cancellation of removal for long-term residents, adjustment of status through family or employment petitions, and other forms of relief like Temporary Protected Status (TPS) or Deferred Action for Childhood Arrivals (DACA).
-Understanding these options can potentially halt or delay deportation proceedings.
+• Available defenses and relief options: Such as asylum based on persecution, cancellation of removal for long-term residents, adjustment of status through family or employment petitions, and other forms of relief like TPS and DACA.
+Recognizing which defenses apply to your situation can provide critical opportunities to halt or delay deportation.

 USCIS taking too long?
 Discover how a Mandamus lawsuit can get your case moving.